Best Travel Insurance for Domestic Trips (2026)

 • Cost (40%): Cost evaluation ranks premiums for standard domestic trip scenarios.
 Lower premiums earn higher scores when coverage remains comparable.

-• Claims and service (25%): Claims and service assessment evaluates customer support through two components: access channels (24/7 availability, phone support, claims portal, mobile app, live chat) and digital experience (app ratings and online self-service capabilities).
+• Claims and service (25%): Claims and service assessment evaluates customer support through access channels (24/7 availability, phone support, claims portal, mobile app, live chat) and digital experience (app ratings and online self-service capabilities).

 • Financial stability (5%): Financial stability uses AM Best ratings to assess each company's ability to pay claims.
 A+ rated companies receive perfect stability scores.